peer-open-source/xara-docs/source/user/manual/analysis/analysis.rst

 analysis
 ^^^^^^^^

-This is the command issued to create an analysis.
+This is the command issued to configure an analysis.

 .. tabs::